swastikmaiti/Intro-to-RAG-with-CODEGEMMA-7B/README.md

 - **Vector Database:** Qdrant
 - **application framework:** Gradio
 - **LLM:** Google\Codege
+- ***LLM server:** Ollama
 - **Embedding:** all-MiniLM-L6-v2

 # Docker
 The docker image of the app is pushed to docker hub.
+To run the application we need Linux System with minimun 8GB Memory.
 To run the app simply execute the command
 ```
 docker compose up
 ```

+### If you find the repo helpful, please drop a ⭐